CINECA-project/wp4-federated-joint-cohort-analysis/4.3-pipelines/demonstrators/4.3.1-genotyping/README.md

 ## Dependency installation

 The pipeline dependencies are contained in a [`Dockerfile`](Dockerfile), available as a `tskir/cineca-wp4-genotyping` image.

-Nextflow can be installed locally using the command: `wget -qO- https://get.nextflow.io | bash`.
+For simplicity, the commands below always display Nextflow being invoked simply as `nextflow`; however, the syntax slightly varies between environments (only the base, not the arguments).
+Please see the separate documentation for each environment on how to run it.

 ## Step A1, raw data processing: GIAB